EmuDeck/emudeck.github.io/docs/emulators/steamos/retroarch.md

 ### PPSSPP RetroArch Core
 [Back to the Top](#retroarch-table-of-contents)

 PPSSPP is a Playstation Portable Core for RetroArch.
-For the standalone emulator, visit https://github.com/dragoonDorise/EmuDeck/wiki/ppsspp.
+For the standalone emulator, visit the [PPSSPP](../../emulators/steamos/ppsspp.md) page.

 ***